praveenoruganti/praveenoruganti-css/15_Grid/README.md

 **grid-auto-rows: <track-size> ...;**<br/>

 - **grid-auto-flow**
-If you have grid items that you don�t explicitly place on the grid, the auto-placement algorithm kicks in to automatically place the items.
+If you have grid items that you don't explicitly place on the grid, the auto-placement algorithm kicks in to automatically place the items.
 This property controls how the auto-placement algorithm works.